chadian/fttf/fastboot-to-the-future.md

 - RFCs, a healthy discussion and evolution
 - diversified across organizations of all sizes, and types
 - `ember-cli`, ember addons, and the big ecosystem
-- We're growing: Ember Learning Team, EmberConf, meetups
+- Foundational growth: Ember Learning Team, EmberConf, meetups

 ---